koren12122/BookRecommendationSys/README.md

 ![pageNrating](pageNrating.jpg)

-### clusting the correlation between rating count and average rating, and dealing with outliers.
+### clusrting the correlation between rating count and average rating, and dealing with outliers.

 ![outliers](outliers.jpg)

+### some more little stuff that i did, like:

+1) Create "score" column according to some scoring function that i built
+2) working with matplotlib
+3) working with dataframes